francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 lines 1-1/1 (END)
 ```

-Not to worry, we will be setting up our config next.
+The configuration file will be created when you set the first config options.

-### Basic Global Git Configuration Values
+### Set Basic Global Git Configuration Options

 Our first concern is to set the git user name and email, which are attached to all git "commits", or recorded changes.
 Commonly, these are your full name or username and email associated with your account on GitHub or other remote git server.